TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

 This enabler supports archives, plugins in .zip format will be considered as archive.
 They will be :
-- automatically detected
+- automatically installed and deployed
-- automatically installed
+- automatically updating URL to reach them

-As of 27/06/2013 - this is not yet implemented :
+As of 01/08/2013 - this is not yet implemented :
 - HTTP routing will be updated to let you access to them (wherever they are _site or _plugs)
 - url detection and update
+- other fun stuff

 Runtime Context Variables
 --------------------------------------